scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 The result visually agrees with that in figure :ref:`fig:tgv-petibm-contour-t32`.
 However, as shown in figure :ref:`fig:tgv-sim-time-errors`, the error magnitudes from the PINN solver are much higher than those from PetIBM.
 Figure :ref:`fig:tgv-sim-time-errors` shows the prediction errors with respect to :math:`t`.
-We only present the error of :math:`u` velocity as those of :math:`v` and :math:`p` are similar.
+We only present the error on the :math:`u` velocity as those for :math:`v` and :math:`p` are similar.
 The accuracy of the PINN solver is similar to that of the :math:`16 \times 16` simulation with PetIBM.
 Using more GPUs, which implies more training points, does not improve the accuracy.

-Regardless of the magnitudes, the trends of errors with respect to :math:`t` are similar for both PINN and PetIBM.
+Regardless of the magnitudes, the trends of the errors with respect to :math:`t` are similar for both PINN and PetIBM.
 For PetIBM, the trend shown in figure :ref:`fig:tgv-sim-time-errors` indicates that the temporal error is bounded, and the scheme is stable.
-However, this concept does not apply to PINN as PINN does not use any time-marching schemes.
+However, this concept does not apply to PINN as it does not use any time-marching schemes.
 What this means for PINN is still unclear to us.
 Nevertheless, it shows that PINN is able to propagate the influence of initial conditions to later times, which is a crucial factor for solving hyperbolic partial differential equations.

 Figure :ref:`fig:tgv-run-time-errors` shows the computational cost of PINN and PetIBM in terms of the desired accuracy versus the required wall time.
-We only showed the PINN results of 8 A100 GPUs on this figure.
+We only show the PINN results of 8 A100 GPUs on this figure.
-We believe this type of plot may help evaluate the computational cost in engineering.
+We believe this type of plot may help evaluate the computational cost in engineering applications.
 According to the figure, for example, achieving an accuracy of :math:`10^{-2}` at :math:`t=2` requires less than 20 seconds for PetIBM with 1 K40 and 6 CPU cores, but it requires more than 8 hours with at least 1 A100 GPU.

 .. figure:: tgv-sim-time-errors.png